Kershaw pitches Dodgers to win over Mets | Devdiscourse

 Kershaw (14-5) gave up a one-out homer to J.D.
-Davis in the first inning but twice retired eight in a row -- from the first through fourth and then from the fourth through seventh -- before exiting with a 7-1 lead after allowing three straight baserunners in the seventh.
+Davis in the first inning but then retired 17 of 19 from the first through seventh innings before exiting with a 7-1 lead after allowing three straight baserunners in the seventh.
 He allowed two runs on four hits and three walks while striking out five and throwing a season-high 105 pitches.
-Joe Kelly induced pinch-hitter, Brandon Nimmo, to hit into a forceout and gave up a two-out RBI single to Amed Rosario before retiring Davis on a grounder to leave the bases loaded.
+Joe Kelly induced pinch hitter Brandon Nimmo to hit into a forceout before giving up a two-out RBI single to Amed Rosario then retiring Davis on a grounder to leave the bases loaded.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)